-You may have heard of sound masking and evepan looked into it as a possible solution for your room acoustic issues.
+You may have heard of sound masking and even looked into it as a possible solution for your room acoustic issues.
 There’s no denying that it is an practical fix in some cases and it certainly has its advantages.
 But how does it compete with sound absorption – which is often perceived as the most effective way of creating a comfortable acoustic environment?
 Here is our take on working with two very different solutions.

 What is sound absorption?

 Sound absorption refers to the method of controlling sound within a space by installing soft absorptive materials that soak up sound energy travelling within the room, thus lowering the noise levels.
 Absorption can take the form of acoustic panels, hanging rafts, freestanding panels and a wide range of other absorptive products.
+You can even add your own design to panels

 When is sound absorption effective?